Winter Term Internships: Guidelines

 - Students earn either a half credit or a full credit for their Winter Term internships.
-The students' time commitment for a half credit internship is 50 total hours of work; the time commitment for a full credit internship is 100 total hours of work.
+The time commitment for a half credit internship is 50 hours; the time commitment for a full credit internship is 100 hours.
 A student registered for Winter Term credit may not be paid for work associated with his or her internship.

-- Internships should consist of "substantive work."
-It should be interesting and challenging.
+- Internships should consist of "substantive work" that's interesting and challenging.
 While it could include some amount of routine clerical or support tasks, the experience should increase the student’s level of skills and responsibility.